maisiesadler53/Distributed_gol/README.md

 - Display the live progress of the game using SDL.
 - Ensure that all keyboard control rules work correctly.
 - Use benchmarks to measure the performance of your parallel program.
+- The implementation must scale well with the number of worker threads.
 - The implementation must be free of deadlocks and race conditions.

 ### In your Report